wso2/docs-devant/en/docs/devant-samples/deploy-with-wso2-integrator-mi.md

 1. Click the **Source Control** icon on the sidebar.
 2. Click **+** to stage all changes.
 3. Add an appropriate commit message and commit.
-4. Click **Sync Changes** to push the changes to remote.
+4. Click **Sync Changes** to push the changes to the remote.

-## Step 5: Schedule Automation
+## Step 5: Schedule automation

 1. Once you push the changes, the overview page of the Devant automation will automatically refresh and show you the **Latest Commit**.
-Then Devant will automatically build your automation showing the **Build Status**.
+Then Devant will automatically build your automation, showing the **Build Status**.

     !!! note
         The build process may take some time.
 Once complete, the build status changes to **Success**.
 You can see the Build History by clicking **Build** in the left navigation.